 Commissioning an Access Audit is just the start.
 It's what you do with it next that really counts.

-To date, we have completed more than 7000 Access Audits of all kinds of different properties but the truth is, for every client who contacts me to talk through the required works or even to ask me to design and manage them, there are at least ten who I never hear from again.
+To date, we have completed more than 9000 Access Audits of all kinds of different properties but the truth is, for every client who contacts me to talk through the required works or even to ask me to design and manage them, there are at least ten who I never hear from again.

-The equality Act 2010 replaced the Disability Discrimination Act (DDA) but continues the requirements of the DDA in much the same way.
+The Equality Act 2010 replaced the Disability Discrimination Act (DDA) but continues the requirements of the DDA in much the same way.

 The DDA came into force in 1996, where it became illegal to discriminate against a disabled person for reasons related to his or her disability.